sajib-hassan/lorem-ipsum-nearby-ruby/README.md

 ```

 Alternatively, with the `named` parameters to override the defaults.
-Also, you can sort the matched customer by passing the key name (default is `user_id`) from the customer data.
+Also, you can sort the matched customer by passing a data key name (default is `user_id`).
+Valid sort key names are customer object keys, and `distance`.
 ```ruby
 customers = ::FinleapNearby::Customers.new(
         search_radius:      50,